ljayakum/AWS-Lab-Load-Balancing-and-Auto-Scaling/README.md

 ## 🧱 Task 1: Create an AMI for Auto Scaling

+**What I did:**
+Created an Amazon Machine Image (AMI) from a manually configured EC2 instance (`Web Server 1`).

+**Why I did it:**
+To save a snapshot of a working web server setup so that Auto Scaling can later launch **identical copies** of this instance automatically.
+This avoids reconfiguring new instances from scratch.

 We'll create an AMI from the existing **Web Server 1** instance.
 This ensures every new instance launched by Auto Scaling is pre-configured with the same OS, web server, and app files.

 ### 🔹 Steps: